 For-Credit Fun-Sized Courses

-Purdue University is excited to offer three intensive 1-week, 1-credit opportunities for high school students during Summer 2019.
+Purdue University is excited to offer multiple intensive 1-week, 1-credit opportunities for high school students during June and July.
 Move-in and orientation for each experience will occur on Sunday and class sessions will begin on Monday.
 Parents are invited to attend a closing session on Friday prior to move-out.